 In settings where TDF/FTC PrEP is used and HIV test results may be atypical early in infection, temporary discontinuation of TDF/FTC should lead to an increase in viral replication with increased antibody levels, allowing detection/confirmation of HIV infection.
-In one case where diagnosis was complicated by viral suppression by TDF/FTC PrEP, HIV RNA was detected 3 weeks after TDF/FTC withdrawal.
-Since the half-lives of TDF and FTC are short, short-term product holds can be used to "unmask" possible HIV infections with a limited risk for increasing drug-resistance.
+In one case where diagnosis was complicated by viral suppression by TDF/FTC PrEP, HIV RNA was detected 3 weeks after TDF/FTC withdrawal.6 Since the half-lives of TDF and FTC are short, short-term product holds can be used to "unmask" possible HIV infections with a limited risk for increasing drug-resistance.
+Moreover, accumulating data confirm that ART with TXF/XTC with either DTG or BIC can still confer highrates of viral suppression even in the most extreme scenario where K65R and M184V complicate TXF/XTC PrEP breakthrough.

 HIV diagnosis is more challenging when long-acting agents, such as CAB-LA, are used for PrEP.
 When infections occur in the setting of CAB-LA, atypical test results, including very low or undetectable HIV viral load, may persist for long periods, even after injections are discontinued.
-Data from HPTN 077 shows that CAB concentrations remain quantifiable in 42% of HIV-uninfected women and 13% of uninfected men 76 weeks after the last CAB-LA injection.
+Data from HPTN 077 shows that CAB concentrations remain quantifiable in 42% of HIVuninfected women and 13% of uninfected men 76 weeks after the last CAB-LA injection.
 In the absence of suppressive ART, viral "escape" or increases in HIV viral load in breakthrough infections is often associated with INSTI resistance.
 For this reason, long-term product holds to "unmask" possible HIV infection are not advisable in persons using CAB-LA PrEP.
 In this setting, the risks of discontinuing CAB-LA to avoid unnecessary drug exposure and minimize the risk of drug resistance must be balanced against the increased risk of incident infection off PrEP in populations that are at high risk for HIV acquisition; these issues must be weighed against initiation of life-long ART without a definitive diagnosis.
 The complex decisional balance requires shared decision making and a nuanced understanding of behaviors, virology, and pharmacology.
+As the optimal approach remains undefined, we favor a conservative approach erring on the side of early ART initiation in cases with discordant or contradictory HIV test results, with plans for future enrollment in research protocols that may evaluate the size of the HIV reservoir and/or provide opportunities for analytic treatment interruption (ATI) once CAB concentrations have declined.